GabeScott/standard-works-vault/General Conference/2005 April - Who’s on the Lord’s Side Who.md

 # Who’s on the Lord’s Side?
 Who?

-*By Robert C. Oaks - Of the Presidency of the Seventy*
+By Elder Robert C. Oaks - *Of the Presidency of the Seventy*

 *Given in the April session of the 2005 General Conference*

+>*The Lord needs to know on whom He can rely.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2005/04/whos-on-the-lords-side-who?lang=eng)

 This evening I would like to focus my comments on a favorite hymn’s rousing call to service: “Who’s on the Lord’s side?
-Who? / Now is the time to show” (Hymns, no. 260).
+Who? / Now is the time to show” (*Hymns,* no. 260).

 In this, the dispensation of the fulness of time, as we prepare for the final satanic battles in anticipation of the return of Christ to the earth, it is very important to know who is on the Lord’s side.
 The Lord needs to know on whom He can rely.